-The hotel also demonstrated that jobs in hospitality can be exceptionally rewarding, with 4 internal promotions, of which 3 were into management positions.
-The hotel, Costa Coffee and the newly opened McDonalds and Greggs restaurants have also created 130 new positions in Milford Haven in the past $2\frac{1}{2}$ years.
+The hotel also demonstrated that jobs in hospitality can be The "in between" space beneath Victoria (Hakin) Bridge has exceptionally rewarding, with 4 internal promotions, of which hosted some great pop-up activities in past years, including the 3 were into management positions.
+The hotel, Costa Coffee hugely successful Under the Bridge campaign which saw us and the newly opened McDonalds and Greggs restaurants have partner with Milford Youth Matters to stage activities for young also created 130 new positions in Milford Haven in the past people during summer holidays. $2\frac{1}{2}$ years.